hakan-krgn/hCore/README.md

 ### [Implement hCore to your project now](https://hcore.gitbook.io/wiki/#import)

-## What is it
+## Little bit about hCore

 HCore is a simplified and multi-functional tool for spigot developers.
 There are dozens of features you can use.
-HCore also completely open source code. hCore supports all mc versions from 1.8.x to 1.19.x.
+HCore is also completely open source code. hCore supports all mc versions from 1.8.x to 1.19.x.

 ## Developers